magento/merchdocs/src/marketing/price-rules-cart-coupon.md

 1. Complete the [cart price rule]({% link marketing/price-rules-cart.md %}) as needed.

-## Method 2: Generate a Batch of Coupons
+## Method 2: Generate a batch of coupons

 The generation of discount coupons is an asynchronous operation, which executes in the background so that you can continue working in the Admin without waiting for the operation to finish.
 The system displays a message when the task is complete.